-Carolyn Rice was elected Commissioner of Montgomery County in November 2018 and assumed office on January 2, 2019.
+Carolyn Rice was elected Commissioner of Montgomery County in November 2018 and assumed office on January 1, 2019.
+She serves as the President of the Montgomery County Commission for 2022.
 With her swearing-in, the Montgomery County Commission became an all-female Commission for the first time in Montgomery County history and only the second time in Ohio history.
 Carolyn previously served as Montgomery County Treasurer from February 2007 through December 2018.

-As Commissioner, Carolyn Rice has focused on issues including birth-to-age-3 child development, homeless solutions, youth internships and work-based learning, drug abuse prevention, criminal justice, international economic development, and resiliency by responding to emergencies ranging from tornadoes to the coronavirus.
-She is a champion of Montgomery County’s participation in the Governor’s Imagination Library that mails free books to children birth to age 5.
-The County program enrolled more than 11,000 County children in its first year.
+As Commissioner, Carolyn Rice has focused on issues including birth-to-age-3 child development, homeless solutions, youth internships and work-based learning, addiction prevention, criminal justice, international economic development, sustainability and the environment, mental health, and resiliency by responding to emergencies ranging from tornadoes to the coronavirus.
+She is a champion of Montgomery County’s participation in the Ohio Governor’s Imagination Library in partnership with Dolly Parton’s Imagination Library that mails free books to children birth to age 5.
+The County program has had more than 17,000 children participate since its inception.

 Carolyn has served as the Chair of the Montgomery County Land Reutilization Corporation, better known as the Montgomery County Land Bank, since it was created in 2011.
-As a Commissioner, she also serves on the boards of the Miami Valley Community Action Partnership, the Community Improvement Corporation, the Dayton Area Chamber of Commerce, and the Downtown Dayton Special Improvement District Board.
+As a Commissioner, she also serves on the boards of the Community Improvement Corporation, the Dayton Area Chamber of Commerce, the Downtown Dayton Special Improvement District Board, and the local and regional emergency management boards.
 In addition, she serves on the County’s Data Processing Board, Investment Advisory Committee, and Planning Commission.
-She also serves on the County Commission Association of Ohio’s Investment Committee and as Vice Chair of the Human Services Committee.
-She was recently named to Ohio’s state-wide advisory board for the expansion of Infant Toddler Courts.
+She also serves on the County Commission Association of Ohio’s Investment and Justice & Public Safety committees, and as Vice Chair of the Human Services Committee.
+She is a member of Ohio’s state-wide advisory board for the expansion of Infant Toddler Courts.

 Prior to her service as an elected official, Carolyn worked 17 years in the private sector for a variety of organizations including Reynolds & Reynolds, LexisNexis, Dames & Moore, and Wright State University.